Doral Addiction: Side Effects, Detox, Withdrawal, and Treatment

-- Specialized therapies (pet therapy, music therapy, art therapy, etc.)
+- Specialized therapies (music therapy, art therapy, etc.)

 These objectives are designed to provide a structured lifestyle that is conducive to long-lasting recovery and sobriety.

-There are two main types of drug rehab programs: inpatient/residential drug rehab and intensive outpatient drug rehab (IOP).
-If you are recovering from Doral addiction, you may want to consider several factors before choosing a treatment option.
+There are two main options for Doral rehab: inpatient/residential drug rehab and intensive outpatient drug rehab (IOP).
+If you are recovering from Doral addiction, you may want to consider several factors before choosing a Doral treatment option.
 You may consider: